sindhu4512/task/1_1_1_downloading_owncloud.md

 permalink: /Downloading/
 ---

-## User Story 1.1.1: Downloading owncloud
+## Downloading owncloud

-### Procedure to download ownCloud:

 #### Prerequisites:
-Change the directory to save the file in temporary location.
+Change the directory location to save the file temporarily.
 The format of the folder name should be _owncloud-complete-yyyymmdd.archive_type_.

 1. Download the required package from [ownCloud Download Page](https://owncloud.com/download-server/).
 	There are two download options available:

 	-.tar.bz2

 	-.zip

 2. Run the following command:

 		$ wget https://download.owncloud.org/community/owncloud-complete-yyyymmdd.tar.bz2